benehmb/SmartwatchMetronome/README.md

 # SmartwatchMetronome
-Metronome that vibrites for your Smartwatch.
+Metronome that vibrates for your Smartwatch.

-This is a simpe app, that uses the Vibrator of your Device and acts as a Metronome.
+This is a simple app, that uses the Vibrator of your Device and acts as a Metronome.
 You can change the duration and the Frequency

 ## Usage
 Just open the App and press Start :)